sadsfae/ansible-nagios/README.md

 systemctl restart nagios
 systemctl restart httpd
 ```
+    - If you have errors on RHEL7 you may need a few [Perl packages](https://funcamp.net/w/rpm/el7/)

 ## Demonstration
    - You can view a video of the Ansible deployment here: